Find out what some of our graduates are doing today in pursuing their successful careers.

 For students who desire a career in the trades, such as becoming an automotive technician, welder or CNC machinist, a trade school like UTI can provide them with the specialized training they need to succeed in the industry.

 UTI is one of the nation’s leading providers of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
-In its 55-year history, UTI has built relationships with industry leaders and delivers training that is aligned with employer needs.
+In its 55-year-plus history, UTI has built relationships with industry leaders and delivers training that is aligned with employer needs.

 Our programs were designed for those who learn best by doing and are looking for an accelerated path to preparing for a career.
 UTI’s training programs begin every 3 to 6 weeks, depending on the campus, and some programs can prepare students for the professional workforce in under a year.7

 UTI’s industry-aligned curriculum gives students the opportunity to gain skills directly related to the career they’re pursuing.
 Learning at UTI takes place in dynamic classroom and lab environments where students train with the same tools and technologies used by technicians in the field.